lightningnetwork/lnd/lnrpc/README.md

        encoded within the payment request.
   * ListPayments
      * List all outgoing Lightning payments the daemon has made.
+  * SubscribePayments
+     * Creates a uni-directional stream which receives async notifications of the daemon outgoing payments
   * DeleteAllPayments
      * Deletes all outgoing payments from DB.
   * DescribeGraph